Brain health and pollution: Mitigations

 If produced, remove at source as soon as possible.

 If not removed at source, use barriers.

-If barriers do not work well or not installed properly (i.e., pollutants escaped), neighbours need filtration, sealing, and/or proper ventilation / pollutant dilution, etc. for their premises.
+If barriers do not work well or not installed properly (i.e., pollutants escaped), neighbors need filtration, sealing, or proper ventilation / pollutant dilution, etc. for their premises.
 Large scale air cleaning system may also help as a passive measure.
 Clean-up programmes may be needed to prevent further secondary contamination or pollution.

-At individual level, exposure reduction of air pollutants maybe achieved by better choice of places that one stays, prevention of cross-contamination or secondary contamination (between persons and/or their personal belongings/environment), better personal hygiene, use of face masks and air purifiers, etc.

-Education

-Priority areas in "Education and Awareness included: (8) making this unrecognised public health issue known; (9) developing educational products; (10) attaching air pollution and brain health to existing strategies and campaigns; and (11) providing publicly available monitoring, assessment and screening tools..."
+At local, state and national governmental levels, policies can be established and regulatory and cleanup activities can be taken to minimize population exposures to pollution.
+Governments can participate in international agreements to reduce air pollution, increase use of renewable energy and clean fuels, and support the use of low- or no-pollution vehicles such as electric cars.
+The most frequently used policy initiatives are directed at the transportation sector.
+In countries where air pollution control measures have been enacted, most cases have resulted in positive outcomes.

+Personal activities

+Air-purifiers with air flow generated by bladeless fan.

+Recommendations for personal strategies to minimise the effects of air pollution have been developed based on scientific research.

+To minimize personal exposure to indoor pollution: